 For instance, your prospect may receive a “Welcome” email when they first sign up for your list, then receive emails three days later, seven days later, and ten days later as you deliver important information about your company or product to them.

-Email sequences give you a simple and straightforward way to continue a relationship with a prospect without having to spend the time sending emails by hand.
+Email sequences give you a simple and straightforward way to continue a relationship with a prospect without having to spend time sending emails by hand.

 Why Are Email Sequences so Important?

 You can’t expect to handle all of your important communications and marketing correspondence by hand.

 Email sequences provide you with an automated way to deliver ongoing communications to your leads, prospects, and customers while you strive to build a solid foundational relationship with them.

 Email sequences can be timed so that your emails arrive when they are most likely to have an impact.